Deep Dive with Hollywood Reporter Editor Alex Ben Block

 This is an exclusive interview with Alex Ben Block, editor of the Hollywood Reporter.

-1:15What is OTRO; how to subscribe to OTRO; Eric’s description of his public relations services; “PR guy by day, podcaster by night,”; past guests of OTRO; go to ontherecordpodcast.com for past guests; suggestions for new guests; comments line and upcoming guests such as David Pogue and Rob Barret
+1:15 What is OTRO; how to subscribe to OTRO; Eric’s description of his public relations firm; “PR guy by day, podcaster by night,”; past guests of OTRO; go to ontherecordpodcast.com for past guests; suggestions for new guests; comments line and upcoming guests such as David Pogue and Rob Barret

 6:43 Eric brings up Noam Chomsky’s theory of bias regarding selection for front-page news; bias in trade publications—does it exist?

-26:30 IFC and Tivo Deal; making a product available directly to viewer without going thru a broadcaster; Eric goes a little into Long Tail Theory and Ecast Inc. ABB gives his thoughts about on-demand media consumption and how technology will be changing that; ABB thinks companies are smart enough to be adapting to all technological advances; also thoughts on convergence and how media companies present that to the consumers.
+26:30 IFC and Tivo Deal; making a product available directly to viewers without going through a broadcaster; Eric goes a little into Long Tail Theory and Ecast Inc. ABB gives his thoughts about on-demand media consumption and how technology will be changing that; ABB thinks companies are smart enough to be adapting to all technological advances; also thoughts on convergence and how media companies present that to the consumers.

-36:49: Verizon’s spending money and time to become competitor to cable television; unprecedented lobbyists efforts; taking on satellite and cable “saying ‘we can do it better”; triple play theory again; ABB puts bets on Comcast to emerge as leading company.
+36:49: Verizon’s spending money and time to become a competitor to cable television; unprecedented lobbyists efforts; taking on satellite and cable “saying ‘we can do it better”; triple play theory again; ABB puts bets on Comcast to emerge as a leading company.

 Photo by createasphere